It is not the shortest day walk in New Zealand, but definitely one of the most exciting ones.

 There are five main villages in or close to the border of the Tongariro National Park.
 Here you can book a motel, hotel, or campsite before you hike the Alpine Crossing.
 Most accommodations work closely with transfer companies.

 Taupo is about 90 km from the start of the track.
-This town has excellent facilities for hikers.
-It is considered the main tourist center of the region.
+This town has excellent facilities for hikers and is considered the main tourist center of the region.
 But it is also the furthest from the starting point.

 Turangi is about 40 km from the start of the track at the Mangatepapa Car Park.
 It is the closest ‘larger’ town with the essential shops and services.